Current projects

 Project objectives and scope

-In June 2023, the PRCG received a grant for $1,000,000 over three years as part of the NSW Government Election Commitment to undertake a Parramatta River Bank Naturalisation and Priority Corridors project.
+In June 2023, the PRCG was awarded a $1,000,000 grant over three years as part of the NSW Government’s Election Commitment to undertake the Parramatta River Bank Naturalisation and Priority Corridors project.

 The objectives of the grant are to: